 Pax-Bank is a Church-owned bank that was founded in 1917 by priests in Cologne, Germany.
 It offers its banking services exclusively to Church institutions such as dioceses, religious institutes, parishes, relief works agencies in Germany, Rome, Africa and Eastern Europe.
 What are the characteristics and strengths of Pax-Bank and its programs?
 What are the major issues in the field of financial management Pax-Bank and its clients are facing today?
 How to address these problems together and what solutions to offer?

 Andreas Machnik was born in 1967 in Germany.
 After his school education he began a two year professional training at Commerzbank in Germany before he started to study Business Administration at universities in Germany and France.
 During his studies he occasionally worked as an intern for different banks in Germany, France and Belgium.
 After his studies he decided to continue his career in Pax-Bank.
 From 1995 till 2000 Mr. Machnik worked in former East-Germany and from 2000 till 2005 he built up a new office for Pax-Bank in Rome/Italy.
 Since 2005 he has been the Director for the Foreign Clients Branch in Cologne/Germany.
 Over this time many business trips led him to Eastern Europe, Africa, the Middle East and the Holy Land.
+Since 2015 Mr. Machnik is a voluntary member of a financial committee of two African provinces of an international congregation of papal law.
 Andreas Machnik is married and has three children.